Aidan O'Shea (Mayo Gaelic footballer)

 Aidan O'Shea (born 29 June 1990) is an Irish Gaelic footballer who plays for Breaffy and the Mayo county team.
-He is captain of the Breaffy's senior team.
+In May 2026 he became the first outfield player to make 100 senior championship appearances, and only the second player of any kind after Stephen Cluxton.

 Playing career

 O'Shea played for the Mayo minor team during the 2000s.

-He made his senior inter-county debut against New York in 2009 and, since then, has won All Stars and played in numerous All-Ireland Senior Football Championship (SFC) finals.
+He made his senior inter-county debut against New York in 2009 and, since then, has won three All Stars and played in numerous All-Ireland Senior Football Championship (SFC) finals.

 O'Shea played in midfield in two All-Ireland SFC finals, the 2012 decider, which Mayo lost by 0–13 to 2–11 against Donegal and the 2013 decider, which Mayo lost by 1–14 to 2–12 against Dublin.
 In 2013, his man-of-the-match display drove Mayo to victory in a rematch against 2012 conquerors Donegal at the All-Ireland SFC quarter-final stage.
 He was afterwards refused entry at one of Dublin's biggest nightclubs.
 He was awarded the GAA's Player of the Month for August 2013.
-O'Shea won an All-Star in 2013.
+O'Shea won an All-Star in 2013, at midfield, and further All Stars in 2015 and 2017.

 He is suspected of being concussed up to seven times.
 In 2016, Mayo were denied another All-Ireland SFC title by just one point to Dublin after the 2016 All-Ireland SFC final replay on 1 October.
 Coincidentally, the following year, Mayo lost again against Dublin in the 2017 All-Ireland SFC final by another one-point margin.
-O'Shea has lost a lot of All-Ireland SFC finals, along with Lee Keegan, in 2012, 2013, 2016, 2017, 2020 and 2021.
+O'Shea was on the losing side in the All-Ireland SFC finals of 2012, 2013, 2016, 2017, 2020 and 2021.

 O'Shea played in the first Test for Ireland against Australia in the 2013 International Rules Series, but club commitments ruled him out of the second Test.

+Championship appearance record

+On 31 May 2026, O'Shea came on as a second-half substitute in Mayo's 1–24 to 2–20 All-Ireland SFC Round 1 win over Monaghan at St Tiernach's Park, Clones, making his 100th senior championship appearance.
+He was the first outfield player to reach the mark and the second player overall after the Dublin goalkeeper Stephen Cluxton, whose total stood at 128.
+Since his debut in 2009 he had missed only one championship match, the 2012 Connacht semi-final against Leitrim, leaving him on a run of 89 consecutive championship appearances.